 If you're storing critical documents that need fire protection or serious security, this is the only type I recommend.
 FireKing cabinets have a double wall with special insulation that maintains interior temperatures below 350 degrees Fahrenheit even when exposed to 1700-degree fires for over an hour.

 The drawers lock individually or together.
 The lock mechanism is commercial grade.
 And the weight makes these practically theft-proof.
 A four-drawer model weighs around 800 pounds empty.
 You're not walking out with this.
+For maximum security integration, combine these with electronic signature pads for document authentication.

 The downside is obvious: cost.
 These run $2,000-4,000 depending on size and features.
 And installation requires professional moving equipment.
 But for legal practices, medical offices, or businesses with compliance requirements, the investment is worth it.